-I am an independent pattern designer, artist and lover of beautiful interiors.
-I've enjoyed being a contemporary artist for many years, and I love drawing, painting and making.
-Drawing in particular, has been at the core of my practice as a visual artist for years, and it got me thinking about different ways to bring my art into your home, onto your walls, upholstery, through lighting, and furnishings.
+Drawing in particular, has been at the core of my practice as a visual artist for many years, and it got me thinking about different ways to bring my art into your home, onto your walls, upholstery, through lighting, and furnishings.
 So I started to look at the relationship between art and design, and to find creative ways to bring them together.

-Now I'm back in my studio, painting, drawing and beavering away at some bespoke designs for individual clients (which I love doing!).
-You can see my paintings on permanent display (and for sale) in the Hope Gallery, Red Brick Mill in Batley, West Yorkshire, and on my new page on the website.
+Now I'm back in my studio, thinking, painting and drawing.
+You can see my paintings on permanent display (and for sale) in the Hope Gallery, Red Brick Mill in Batley, West Yorkshire, and soon at the Fenwick Gallery, Warkworth, Northumberland.